Sean Hannity Is Forced To Admit That Fox News Confirmed The NYT Report On Robert Mueller

 Late Thursday, Hannity tweeted that threatening to fire Mueller was something Trump "DID NOT DO."

-He followed up with another tweet defending the decision not to initially report off of The New York Times sources, but to confirm the story independently.
-The tweet included a photo of him that ran on the cover of the New York Times Magazine, except he altered the photo to color his skin green like the Incredible Hulk.
+He followed up with another tweet defending the decision not to initially report off of the New York Times sources, but to confirm the story independently.

+The tweet included a photo of him that ran on the cover of the New York Times Magazine, altered by Hannity to color his skin green, like the Incredible Hulk.

 Cora Lewis is a business reporter for BuzzFeed News and is based in New York.
 Lewis reports on labor.